Dove Creek, Colorado

-Dove Creek is a Statutory Town that is the county seat and the most populous municipality of Dolores County, Colorado, United States.
-The town population was 635 at the 2020 United States Census.
+Dove Creek is the statutory town that is the county seat of and the most populous municipality in Dolores County, Colorado, United States.
+The town population was 635 at the 2020 United States census.
 The community takes its name from the nearby Dove Creek.
 Dove Creek is the self-proclaimed Pinto Bean Capital of the World.

 History

 The Old Spanish Trail trade route passed through the area of Dove Creek from 1829 into the 1850s.

-A post office at Dove Creek has been in operation since 1915.
+The Dove Creek, Colorado, post office opened on January 16, 1915.

 There are several area prehistoric and historic sites listed on the Colorado State Register of Historic Properties: